ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 **Disclaimer**: The Dynamixel MX-12W motors have been discontinued.
 Instructions using a suitable replacement will follow with the next release.

+!!! disclaimer

+    The Dynamixel MX-12W motors have been discontinued.
+Instructions using a suitable replacement will follow with the next release.

 ### Camera
 * 1x [See3CAM_24CUG USB3 Camera](https://www.e-consystems.com/industrial-cameras/ar0234-usb3-global-shutter-camera.asp#) (with enclosure)
 * 2x Aluminum T-slot profiles (TODO lengths)